clockworksoul/today-i-learned/mac/installing-flock-on-mac.md

 # Installing flock(1) on Mac

-MacOS neither ships with `flock(1)` not includes it in its developer toolset.
+MacOS neither ships with `flock(1)` nor includes it in its developer toolset.

 There's a nifty Mac version on Github though: https://github.com/discoteq/flock.